paulzeitz/paulzeitz.github.io/faq.md

 <li><details><summary><i>How do the BAMO-8 and BAMO-12 exams differ?</i> </summary>
     Both exams have 5 questions, with a four-hour time limit.
 The BAMO-8 problems are labeled A, B, C, D, E, in increasing order of difficulty.
 The BAMO-12 problems are labeled 1--5, in increasing order of difficulty, and generally the last two problems of BAMO-8 and the first two problems of BAMO-12 overlap, so that problems C, D, E in BAMO-8 are, respectively, problems 1, 2, 3 in BAMO-12.
   </details></li>
+  <li><details><summary><i>What kind of problems are on the exam</i> </summary>
+    BAMO-8 problems include questions from logic, simple geometry, basic counting, and some algebra.
+BAMO-12 problems may involve more advanced algebra, such as complex numbers, and possibly trigonometry, along with more advanced geometric ideas and more adanced counting concepts (more formally, combinatorics).
+No problems use or involve calculus.
+Please see
+  </details></li>
 <li><details><summary><i>How hard are the problems?</i> </summary>
     The key word is "problem."
 A <i>problem</i>, in contrast to an <i>exercise</i>, is a mathematical question that requires <i>investigation</i> to solve.
 BAMO consists of, we hope, challenging and interesting problems.
 Our goal is for at more than half of the participants to solve or make very significant progress on the first problem in their exam, but that only a handful (perhaps 1 out of 50) get anywhere with the last problem.
   </details></li>